 As of the end of October 2012, amenities related to the public facilities have been completed.
 Visitors may hike on marked trails & boardwalks overlooking wetlands, enjoy bird watching, perform nature study/photography, use the picnic area, use a water saving Clivus Multrum restroom, and learn about the remaining features of the WWII gunnery training range through a series of educational panels.
 Learn where additional WWII Cultural Resources are located at other C20/20 preserves & when they will open to the public.

-View the February 2012 WTSP Newsletter that went to our neighbors concerning construction of public amenities and on-going stewardship activites.
+View the May 2014 WTSP Newsletter that went to our neighbors concerning on-going stewardship activites on the preserve.

 National Archives and Records Administration - ARC Identifier 2769 / Local Identifier 18-AF-100 - THE REAR GUNNER - War Department.
 Army Air Forces.
 (06/20/1941 - 09/26/1947).
 Dramatizes the training and experience of a rear gunner.
 Details of training includes classroom instruction, turret familiarization, skeet firing, towed target practice, night firing, and aerial gunnery practice.
 Click the YouTube link to view the 25 minute film: The Rear Gunner.